svpino/ml.school/README.md

     --output text)
 ```

-The EC2 instance comes prepared with everything you need to run the MLflow server, so
+The EC2 instance comes prepared with everything you need to run the MLflow
+server.
+From the terminal connected to the remote instance, run the following
-you can run the following command to start and bind the server to the public IP address
+command to start the server, binding it to the public IP address of the
-of the instance:
+instance:

 ```bash
 mlflow server --host 0.0.0.0 --port 5000
 ```

-Once the server starts running, open a browser and navigate to the instance's public IP
+Once the server starts running, open a browser in your computer and navigate to
+the instance's public IP address on port 5000 to make sure MLflow is running
-address on port 5000.
-This will open the MLflow user interface.
-You can find the public
+correctly.
+You can find the public IP address associated to the EC2 instance
-IP address associated to the EC2 instance with the following command:
+with the following command:

 ```bash
 echo $(aws cloudformation describe-stacks --stack-name mlflow \